 How to get to Khnum temple Luxor (Esna temple):

 Esna is around 45 minutes journey from Luxor.
-It is possible to hire a taxi from Luxor or take one of the small mini-bus tours arranged by travel agents.
+It is possible to hire a taxi from Luxor.
+You can also take one of the small mini-bus tours arranged by travel agents.
 Both a local bus from Luxor and the Cairo to Aswan train stop at Esna and cost little.
 The railway station is on the east bank.
-To get to Khnum temple Luxor you must cross the bridge over the Nile and follow the river as far as the bazaar.
+To get to Khnum temple Luxor you must cross the bridge over the Nile.
+And then, you follow the river as far as the bazaar.
 Khnum temple Luxor is at the far end of the bazaar.
 It is where you can also find many bargains at a much better price than in the main towns.
 Entrance tickets to Khnum temple Luxor costs 20 Egyptian pound.